qucse/mcs/Doha-Simulated-PubTransit-Dataset/README.md

 # Doha simulated public Transportation Dataset
 This folder contains the output dataset for Doha public Transportation simulation is in

+## Dataset generation procedure
-## Dataset was generated using SUMO and GTFS data of Qatar public Transportation network obtained from Mowasalat Qatar using the following procedure :
+Dataset was generated using SUMO and GTFS data of Qatar public Transportation network obtained from Mowasalat Qatar using the following procedure :
 1. extract the bus stops location from GTFS data using stops.py script in busConvert folder
 2. generate the bus trips information using routes.py script in busConvert folder
 3. generate the route for the generated trips using DUAROUTER SUMO's script